-The Company has equity-settled stock-based compensation plans for some of its employees.
+The Company has equity-settled stock-based compensation plans for eligible employees, including (i) stock options, and (ii) equity-settled restricted share units ("RSUs").

-The fair value of the option is expensed over the vesting period and is recognized in selling, general and administrative expenses, with a corresponding increase in contributed surplus over the period, at the end of which, the employees become unconditionally entitled to shares.
-Fair value of the option is measured based on the enterprise value of the Company at the time of the grant using a Black-Scholes model.
-The amount expensed is adjusted for changes to estimated forfeitures if subsequent information indicates that actual forfeitures differ significantly from the original estimate.
+The fair value of the stock option and equity-settled RSU grants are expensed over their respective vesting periods and are recognized in selling, general and administrative expenses, with a corresponding increase in contributed surplus over the period, at the end of which, the employees become unconditionally entitled to shares.
+The fair value of stock options are measured based on the enterprise value of the Company at the time of the grant using a Black-Scholes model.
+The amount expensed for stock options is adjusted for changes to estimated forfeitures if subsequent information indicates that actual forfeitures differ significantly from the original estimate.
+The value of the equity-settled RSU is based on the public market price of the Company's shares at the time of grant.

-Upon exercise of the share options, the amount expensed to contributed surplus throughout the vesting period is moved to share capital, along with the consideration received for the options.
+Upon exercise of the share options or equity-settled RSUs, the amount expensed to contributed surplus throughout the vesting period is moved to share capital, along with the consideration received for the options.